caenrigen/Calefficient/docs/README.md

 Made with ❤ by a theoretical physicist and a quantum engineer.

+## Contact

+Feel free to drop us a line at `calefficient.service {the usual email symbol} gmail.com`.

 ## Terms of Service and Privacy Policy

 By using the Calefficient Add-on and Website you agree with our [Terms of Service] and [Privacy Policy].